rlau929/MechaCar/README.md

 We cannot reject the null hypothesis with these three variables because it is significant to our data analysis.
 Additionally, the data is normally distributed.
 However, there is more random variances with ground clearance and vehicle length and the Pr(>|t|) is below the significance value of 0.05.
 As a result, we can reject the null hypothesis for these two variables.

+## Multiple Linear Regression Written Analysis
+1. The two selected variables had p values < 0.05.
+2. The non-zero slope was because of the overall p value < 0 in the multiple regression model for the 5 variables.
+3. The model predicts efffectively because r = 0.70, meaning that about 70% predictions are correct.

 ----------------------------------------------------------------------------
 ## Suspension coil test